Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Hardware realizations of HDC/VSA

 \subsubsection{Sparse vectors}

-Traditional VSA models use dense distributed representations.
+Traditional HDC/VSA models use dense distributed representations.
 However, sparsity is an important ingredient of energy efficient realizations in hardware.
-Thus, VSA models that use sparse representations are extremely important for mapping VSA operations efficiently onto hardware.
-We are aware of two such models: Sparse Binary Distributed Representations~\cite{CDT2001,Rachkovskij2001} and Sparse Block-Codes (SBC)~\cite{Laiho2015, FradySDR2020}.
-In Sparse Binary Distributed Representations model, the hypervectors are sparse patterns without any restrictions on placing the active components while in Sparse Block-Codes the hypervectors are divided into blocks of the same size (denoted as $K$) with just one single active component per block.
-The Sparse Binary Distributed Representations model was implemented around 1990 in specialized hardware -- ``associative-projective neurocomputer'' ~\cite{RachkovskijTexture1991}.
-This hardware was designed to operate efficiently with sparse representations~\cite{Rachkovskij2001} by using simple bit-wise logical operations and a long word processor with $256$ bits (later with $512$ and $2048$ bits, implemented by Wacom, Japan).
-For clean-up memory, it implemented Willshaw-like associative memories, following earlier ideas to implement such memory networks~\cite{palm1984parallel} and motivated by theoretical results suggesting high memory capacity \cite{willshaw1969non, palm1980associative, palm1992info, sommer1998bayesian, FrolovWillshaw2002}.
-Concerning VSA with Sparse Block-Codes, in particular with complex-valued sparse vectors, they seem to be the most amenable for implementations on neuromorphic and coupled oscillator hardware (see Section~\ref{sec:mapping:to:hardware}).
+Thus, HDC/VSA models that use sparse representations are important for mapping HDC/VSA operations efficiently onto hardware.
+We are aware of two such models: Sparse Binary Distributed Representations~\cite{CDT2001,KleykoSDR2016} and Sparse Block-Codes~\cite{Laiho2015, FradySDR2020}.
+In the Sparse Binary Distributed Representations model, the hypervectors are sparse patterns without any restrictions on placing the active components, while in Sparse Block-Codes the hypervectors are divided into blocks of the same size (denoted as $K$) with just one single active component per block.
+The Sparse Binary Distributed Representations model was implemented around 1990 in specialized hardware -- ``associative-projective neurocomputers'' ~\cite{RachkovskijTexture1991}.
+This hardware was designed to operate efficiently with sparse representations~\cite{CDT2001} by using simple bit-wise logical operations and a long word processor with $256$ bits (later with $512$ and $2048$ bits, implemented by Wacom, Japan).
+For cleanup memory, it used Willshaw-like associative memories, following earlier ideas to implement such memory networks~\cite{palm1984parallel} and motivated by theoretical results suggesting high memory capacity \cite{willshaw1969non, palm1980associative, palm1992info, sommer1998bayesian, FrolovWillshaw2002,FrolovTime2006}.
+Concerning HDC/VSA with Sparse Block-Codes, in particular with complex-valued sparse vectors, they seem to be the most amenable for implementations on neuromorphic and coupled oscillator hardware.
+Currently, there are two proposals for implementing binary Sparse Block-Codes in spiking neural network circuits~\cite{BentSpike2022, RennerBinding2022}.
+The proposal in~\cite{RennerBinding2022} has been implemented on Intel's Loihi~\cite{Loihi18} while the one from~\cite{BentSpike2022} has not been realized in hardware yet, but it has been implemented in the Brian 2 simulator~\cite{stimberg2019brian}.